Chitose's Moms have got it goin' on

 - Conveniently an Orphan: Chitose, whose orphan-ness kicks of the entire premise of the plot.

-- Corrupt Corporate Executive: The pair in the second episode, they show up again in the second season.
+- Corrupt Corporate Executive: The pair in the second episode, who covet Chitose's house.
+They show up again in the second season.

 - Cosplay Otaku Girl: Uzuki Shitenno, the art teacher.